FuelLabs/fuels-ts/apps/docs/src/guide/types/native-parameters.md

 ### `IdentityInput`

-To pass an `Identity` as an input parameter to a contract, you can define the input as shown below:
+To pass an `Identity` as an input parameter to a Sway program, you can define the input as shown below:

 For an address: